FIWARE/catalogue/security/README.md

 ### What is the DSBA PDP  ?

-Implementation of a Policy-Desicion Point, evaluating Json-Web-Tokens containing VerifiableCredentials in an DSBA-compliant way.
+Implementation of a Policy-Desicion Point, evaluating Json-Web-Tokens containing [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) s in an DSBA-compliant way.
 It also supports the evaluation in the context of i4Trust.

 ### Why use the DSBA PDP ?

+A Policy Decision Point (PDP) is a mechanism that restricts access to resources by comparing them to a security policy.
+The permit/deny mechanism ensure than only authorised users are able to access a given resource.
+This PDP for data spaces uses well-defined policy structures found within JWTs, where the policy structure follows the reccommendations made by the Data Spaces Business Alliance ((DSBA)[https://data-spaces-business-alliance.eu/]) and therefore ensuring that multiple organisations are able to create policies in common across a data space.

 <a name="vc-verifier"/>